Common Android phone problems and how to fix them at home yourself

 If clearing the cache doesn’t work, try clearing the local history.
 Go to “Settings > Clear Local History” in order to do this.

 As a final port of call, delete the default Google account and then add it again.
+See our useful guide if you are having trouble with apps not installing on Android phone.

 Apps that just abort, crash or hang are highly annoying and inconvenient.
 The way to solve this common Android phone problem is to boot the phone in safe mode.
 Long press the power button and select “Reboot to safe mode”.